jsreport/docs/docs/assets.md

 {#asset {{giveMeAssetName}}}
 ```

+## Encoding options

 The assets doesn't need to be necessary text files.
 It can also be a binary file like image or font.
-In this case you can embed the asset as image in the following way
+In this case you can embed the asset as image in the following way using a `@encoding`

 ```
 <img src='{#asset logo.png @encoding=dataURI}'/>
 ```

+Supported encoding values:

+- `utf8` - default encoding used when not specified, embeds the asset as a raw string in utf8 character set

+- `string` - embeds the asset as a raw string in utf8 character set but escaping some characters (`"`, `'`, `\n`, etc) for usage inside a javascript context.
+Use this encoding when you want put asset content as part of a javascript variable
+ex: `var data = "{#asset vardata.txt @encoding=string}}"`

+- `link` - embeds the asset as a reference to a link (`http://<host>:<port>/assets/content/<asset name>`). for in deep usage and caveats see [Embedding assets as links](#embedding-assets-as-links)

+- `base64` - embeds the asset as a [base64](https://en.wikipedia.org/wiki/Base64) representation of its content

+- `dataURI` - embeds the asset as a [base64](https://en.wikipedia.org/wiki/Base64) representation of its content but using a [data URI](https://en.wikipedia.org/wiki/Data_URI_scheme).
+Useful when embedding images and fonts.

+Each encoding has different use cases, so make sure to use the correct one depending on your case.

-##External files access
+## External files access

 Uploading or linking assets through jsreport studio is not required, although it gives you authorization and user interface by design.
 You can also enable option `assets.searchOnDiskIfNotFoundInStore=true` in the configuration and simple embed files in the same way without touching jsreport studio.

-##Embedding assets as links
+## Embedding assets as links

 Assets can be also referenced as links.
 This is usually better performing in html recipe because browsers can cache the assets or request them in parallel.